 At the end of the day, for the average trainee ensuring sufficient intake of total calorie and macronutrients is more important than timing ingestion of carbohydrates.
 Consistently hitting your macronutrient targets and chasing progressive overload in your workouts will have far more impact than when or how you divvy up your daily carbs.

 In the ISSN’s own words: “Meeting the total daily intake of protein, preferably with evenly spaced protein feedings (approximately every 3 h during the day), should be viewed as a primary area of emphasis for exercising individuals.”
 In other words, priority #1 is optimizing protein intake and timing for those looking to build muscle and strength.

-The body is also most sensitive to carbohydrates peri workout, which means the efficiency with with they will be used is maximized.
+The body is also most sensitive to carbohydrates pre-workout, which means the efficiency with they will be used is maximized.